Guide to Visiting NASA Space Center Houston

 Taking the Tram Tour at Space Center Houston is not mandatory.
 You can spend your time exploring the museum only.
 But it’s worth it.
 The Tram Tour is fabulous!
 When planning your trip, take into account that the last tram with visitors leaves at 3 pm.

 The Tram Tour is also included in your ticket.
 So plan your time to visit this place.
 Depending on your interest, there are usually two options for the Tram Tour.
 Both Tram Tours visit Rocket Park, where the Saturn V rocket is located.
-Then you have a choice of staying at the original Mission Control or the Astronaut Training Center.
+Then you can choose to stay at the original Mission Control or the Astronaut Training Center.
 We chose the Mission Control tour because it is an iconic location.

 Rocket Park in Space Center Houston